TANNER, Charles A. 1455. Private KEH. Discharged 21/05/1919. Entitled to British War and Victory Medals.

 TINKLER, John Cecil.
 139. Serjeant.
 'A' Squadron.
 Entered France 2/06/1915.
 Commissioned as a Second Lieutenant, 9th Battalion, Yorkshire Regiment on 1/09/1915.
 Discharged 1/9/1915.
 Died in Apr 1949 in Llanwrst, North Wales.
 Applied for 1914/15 Star trio from Liverpool.

 TINKLER, Lionel Maughan.
 405. Serjeant.
 'A' Squadron.
 Entered France 1/06/1915.
 Commissioned as a Second Lieutenant later Captain in the 9th Battalion, Yorkshire Regiment 23/02/1917.
 Awarded Military Cross and made an Officer of the British Empire (London Gazette 3/02/1920) for service in the South Russia Campaign.
 Mentioned in Despatches.
 Born 12/05/1886 in Chester, England and died on 5/03/1947 in Johannesburg, South Africa.
-His sister was Sister Beatrice Stanhope Tinkler and was awarded Royal Red Cross Class 2 Medal.
+His sister was Sister Beatrice Stanhope Tinkler who was awarded Royal Red Cross Class 2 Medal.
 Applied for 1914/15 Star trio from Liverpool.

 TITILAH, James.
 2078.
 Private KEH.
+Enlisted 30/10/1915 from Uruguay.
 Transferred from 2KEH as Private 1823.
+Some service with 46th Prisoner of War Company, Labour Corps as Private 612168.
 Discharged 15/06/1919.
 Entitled to British War and Victory Medals.

 TITUS, Patrick J. 1398.
 Private.
 Discharged 22/05/1919.
 Entitled to British War and Victory Medals and did not serve in France.